Nursing, Vocational Contacts

 Eligible students are selected for the program according to the following steps:

-- Enrollment criteria, enrollment applications, and deadlines are available from the SCC nursing website at http://www.scc.losrios.edu.edu/nursing/.
-The Vocational Nursing Program at SCC uses a multicriteria enrollment process.
-The ATI Test of Essential Academic Skills (TEAS) latest version must be taken before applying, and a minimum composite score must be achieved in order to apply to the program.
-A Los Rios Community College District student identification number is required to access the online application.
-Points earned from the multicriteria enrollment form determine eligibility for the random selection pool from which a class is selected.
+- A Los Rios Community College District student identification number is required to access the online application.
+A successfully completed online application along with submission of required supporting documentation will determine eligibility for the random selection pool from which a class is selected.
 Student must reapply each semester.
 There is no waiting list.

-- Applications for enrollment and unofficial transcripts supporting completion of prerequisite course and graduation course requirements must be submitted to the Science and Allied Health Division by the posted due date.
+- Applications for enrollment and all supporting documentation as requested per enrollment application must be submitted to the Science and Allied Health Division during open enrollment only.
 Please see the nursing website at http://www.scc.losrios.edu/nursing/ for information about the enrollment process, re-entry, and transfer.

 - Students accepted to the nursing program will be required to undergo a criminal background check and a drug screening test prior to the first day of class.